ParkerM/DFA-Manipulation/README.md

 accept
 ```

-A more complex DFA, strings file, and text search string file is provided in the repo for further examples.
+An example text search string file is provided in the repo.